Skip to main content

 Workflows

-Workflows automate critical tasks by connecting triggers to actions, with optional conditions to control when automation occurs.
-They form the backbone of Adcyma's automation capabilities, enabling seamless user lifecycle management from onboarding to offboarding.
+Workflows connect triggers to actions, with optional conditions to control when automation runs.
+They handle the core of user lifecycle management, from onboarding to offboarding.

 info